An admittedly rather biased look at the types of water ‘conditioners’ and limescale

 dosed with phosphate particles.
 This is meant to suspend the calcium particles.
 Unfortunately,

-the dosing valve becomes clogged with phosphate very quickly - thus ceasing any effect
+the dosing valve becomes clogged with phosphate very quickly after fitting - thus

 Silicate-polyphosphate